 Don't Let It Boil

 Boiling is a sure way to curdle milk.
 But it's not just boiling.
 Heating milk too quickly, even if it never comes to a boil, can also curdle it.
 To prevent the dairy from curdling, heat the milk gently over medium-low heat.

 Stabilize with a Starch

 Starches like flour or cornstarch help stabilize the milk emulsion and prevent it from separating.
 A common technique is to thicken your sauce or soup with roux before adding the milk.
 This changes the makeup of the liquid and prevents curdling.

 Avoid Strong Acids

 If your sauce or soup contains an acidic ingredient like wine, tomatoes or lemon juice, the milk is more likely to curdle.
 To counteract the effect of the acid, you can use a starch as described above.

 Season at the End

 Salt is another ingredient that can cause milk to curdle.
 But, obviously, you need to season your sauce.
 The key is to add the salt at the end, rather than cooking or reducing it with the salt already in it.
 (Seasoning your sauces and soups at the very end is a good habit to get into anyway.)

 Temper the Milk

 Don't add cold milk directly into a hot liquid.
 Instead, whisk small amounts of the hot liquid into the cold milk.
 When the milk is warm, then add it into the hot liquid.
 This process is called tempering.
 Or, simply heat the milk gently in a saucepan before adding it.

 Use Cream Instead

 Dairy products with higher fat contents, such as whipping cream and heavy cream, are less prone to curdling.
 Restaurants use heavy cream for making sauces and soups because unlike milk, it can be boiled without curdling.
 (It also has more flavor and richness than milk.)
-Conversely, 2% milk is more likely to curdle than whole milk.
+For that same reason, 2% milk is more likely to curdle than whole milk.